ne-sachirou/go-graceful/README.md

   - Trap os.Signal and exit gracefully.
     - You can specify os.Signal to trap.
 By default, only os.Interrupt is trapped.
   - Exit processing can be specified.
     - If the specified timeout period elapses, a forced termination will occur.
-By default, it terminates immediately.
+By default, it waits indefinitely for a normal termination.
 - Multiple servers can be started gracefully.
   - If one of the servers fails to start, all started servers will be terminated gracefully.
 - The HTTP and gRPC servers implement a wrapper function for easy startup.